-If we encounter difficulties enrolling patients in our clinical trials, our clinical development activities could be delayed or otherwise adversely affected.
+We may encounter difficulties enrolling patients in our clinical trials.

 The timely completion of clinical trials in accordance with their protocols depends on, among other things, our ability to enroll a sufficient number of patients who remain in the studies until their conclusion.
 We may experience difficulties in patient enrollment in our clinical trials for a variety of reasons.
 The enrollment of patients depends on many factors, including: